rouyng/cs-fetch/README.md

 You can read more about the HamQTH API here: https://www.hamqth.com/developers.php

-This is a basic Python script primarily written as a practice exercise, so any suggestions or constructive critique is welcome.
+This is a basic Python script primarily written as a practice exercise, suggestions and constructive critique are welcome.

 ## Use
 Tested with Python 3.7.0